-Surprisingly, you would think that climbing the aviation ladder into the flight levels would distance a pilot from this phenomenon, but unfortunately, stupid is everywhere there are humans.
+Surprisingly, you would think that climbing the aviation ladder into the flight levels would distance a pilot from errors of this kind, but unfortunately, stupid is everywhere there are humans.
 Digging into this there is a researcher, Carlo M. Cipolla, who has cataloged the Basic Laws of Human Stupidity

 Since time immemorial, a powerful dark force has hindered the growth of human welfare and happiness.
 It is more powerful than the Mafia or the military.
 It has global catastrophic effects and can be found anywhere from the world’s most powerful boardrooms to your local pub.
 This is the immensely powerful force of human stupidity.